-This year I thought I would make a felt Christmas tree for my grandchildren.
-I wanted to use my Cricut to make this one, however.
-I thought it would make the project even easier and I love cutting felt with a Cricut.
-You can use either the Cricut Explore or the Cricut Maker for this project but I think the Maker does a much better job with felt.
-Y’all enjoy and make a toddler Christmas tree for your kids this holiday season.
+To make this project, I decided to use my Cricut machine.
+I thought it would make the project even easier, and I love cutting felt with a Cricut.
+You can use either the Cricut Explore or the Cricut Maker for this project, but I think the Maker does a much better job with felt.
+Y'all enjoy and make a toddler Christmas tree for your kids this holiday season.

 - Green Felt (try buying from the fabric section since you will need two pieces that are 12×24)

-- Cricut Felt (in the colors of your choice)
+- Felt (in the colors of your choice)

 - Cricut machine (I like the Maker better for cutting felt)